getting to know...

-Jesus in the Hebrew Scriptures
+"Jesus in the Hebrew Scripture"

 This booklet deals with questions about the future that come as a result of studying the Bible.
 We frequently ask questions such as: What more is coming?
 When will there finally be peace, if at all?
 Will there be a rapture and when?
 When will the Antichrist come?

 The Bible has the answers to these and many other questions.
 This study booklet lists the future events in chronological order.

 Along with a brief description of each event, the reader is referred to relevant support from Scripture.
 The end will be good – but only for those who call on the Name of the Lord Jesus Christ.

 "Freedom In Christ"

 Believers in Jesus over the world keep asking the same questions: Are we obliged to keep the Old Testament commandments – What the Bible calls “The Law”?
 If so, does that include all the commandments or just some of them?
 What about religious traditions – should we keep them, or shouldn’t we, or is that something we shouldn’t worry about?
 Do the Old Testament commandments as well as the traditions oblige only Jewish believers in Jesus, i.e. Messianic Jews, while Gentile believers can do as they please?
 Did you think that these are questions only modern day Christians have?
 Actually, already the Galatians struggled with them less than two decades after the birth of the Christian church.
 This is why the apostle Paul had to provide answers, solutions and clear guidelines defining… The identity of the believer in Jesus, regardless whether he comes from a Jewish or Gentile background.
 The Christian’s relationship to the commandments of the Law and to human religious traditions.

 what are the Gifts of the Holy spirit?